True wealth is an expression of what “we do together” rather than what “I have myself.”

 …The many become one, and are increased by one.
 In their natures, entities are disjunctively ‘many’ in the process of passage into conjunctive unity.

-This Category of the Ultimate replaces Aristotle’s category of ‘primary substance’.”²
+This Category of the Ultimate replaces Aristotle’s category of ‘primary substance’.³

-To establish Commonism is to actually establish the truth of creativity as lived process, rather than as finished product.
-Capitalism’s existence is only possible as a symbiont which parasitically takes advantage of the eternal truth that wealth is engendered through the socially interactive, mutual participation between all active agents.
-Capitalism’s symbiotic relationship to socialized creative-production is not one of mutual enhancement, but of an asymmetrical limitation that threatens the entire relationship itself (for if the parasite depends on the host for its survival, but actively destroys its host, it necessarily undermines its own existence).
+To establish Commoning is to actually establish the truth of interdependent creativity as lived dynamic process, rather than a finished product as dead inert substance.
+Capitalism’s existence is only possible as a symbiont which parasitically takes advantage of the primordial truth that wealth is engendered through the socially interactive, mutual participation between all active agents.
+Capitalism’s symbiotic relationship to socialized creative-production is not one of mutual enhancement (as the typical bourgeoise economist may claim), but of an asymmetrical, parasitic relationship of exploitation that enhances one (the owners of capital) at the expense of the other (the dispossessed masses).
+As Marx clearly states:

-This conception of Capitalism as a parasitic symbiont that operates derivatively from a more primary true basis runs counter to a vulgar Marxist-Leninist conception of history that conceives of the relationship between Capitalism and Communism in terms of linear causation, in which one succeeds the other.
-It is not that Communism, or for us Commonism, comes “after” Capitalism, as if Capitalism fulfills some metaphysically necessary historical function, but rather Capitalism is but one expression of a more ancient form of power grounded on absent or alien ownership, that has always existed through a parasitic relationship to the primary ground which we can call our “repressed” Commonism.
-Socialism/Communism as imagined by Marxism-Leninism is just Capitalism in drag, imitating but never actual being an unrepressed and liberated Commonism—for it only replaced private, individual ownership by public, state ownership rather than relinquishing ownership itself.
-Phallic ego-consciousness actively represses the feminine matrix of interdependent creativity.
+This conception of Capitalism as a parasitic symbiont that operates derivatively from a more primary true basis runs counter to a vulgar orthodox Marxist conception of history that conceives of the relationship between Capitalism and Communism in terms of linear causation, in which one succeeds the other.
+It is not that Communism, or for us Commoning, comes “after” Capitalism, as if Capitalism fulfills some kind of inevitable and necessary historical function, but rather Capitalism is but one expression of an ancient form of power grounded on absent or alien ownership, that has always existed through a parasitic relationship to the primary ground which we can call our “repressed” commons.
+Communism as traditionally imagined by Marxism is just Capitalism in drag, imitating but never actual being an unrepressed and liberated commons—for it only replaced private, individual ownership by public, state ownership rather than relinquishing alien ownership itself.
+The phallic self-consciousness of I, Me and Mine actively represses the feminine matrix of interdependent creativity, even (especially) when it dresses itself up in a simulacrum of its garb.

-In order to establish the liberation and free development of Commonism, and to realize the emancipation of the repressed feminine in actual practice, we need to fundamentally reevaluate what it means to Be.
+In order to establish the liberation and free development of Commoning, and to realize the emancipation of the repressed feminine in actual practice, we need to fundamentally reevaluate what it means to Be.
 To Be is to be supported by active participation with all others—Being is Becoming.
 The question is not, “to be or not to be”, but rather: what can we become?
-And since Being is only possible through Becoming, then there is no basis by which anything can exist independently of anything else to be associated with the notion of ownership, whether that be an independent thing that is owned or an independent agent who can own.
+And since Being is only possible as an abstracted part of the Becoming of the concrete whole, there is no real basis by which something can exist independently of everything else in order to be endowed with the property of ownership, whether that be an independent thing that is owned or an independent agent who can own.

-¹ Process and Reality: An Essay on Cosmology, Alfred North Whitehead, pg.
+¹ Process and Reality: An Essay on Cosmology, Alfred North Whitehead, p.
 21